n0raitor/archlinux/_posts/2012-12-05-maintenance.md

 You can reduce the "Row Size" until it falls to a single row Alternatively, on the "Items" tab select "Window Buttons" and then click on the edit button.
 Uncheck "Show Button Labels".
 This will give you full size icons
 Under "Settings", open "Desktop" and select the "Icons" tab.
 Change the "Icon Size" to something suitable

+**KDE/Plasma**
+Support for HiDPI in plasma is very good after a few adjustments.
+Sometimes gtk application will not scale quite as well on plasma as they do on other DEs but that is relatively rare.

+* To install kde/plasma reference the appropriate Wiki page
+* Go into "System Settings".
+Under "Display and Monitor" click "Scale Display".
+Drag the "Scale" slider to an appropriate amount.
+Log out and then back in
+* If your cursor needs resizing you can do so in "System Settings".
+Under "Workspace Theme", select "Cursor Theme" and then adjust the size on the bottom right hand side
+* Right click on the panel and go to panel options and then unlock widgets.
+Click on the handle for the panel and drag the "Height" box until the panel is an appropriate size
+* If you would like to resize the items in the systray you do so by following these steps:
+	* In your "Home" directory there is a hidden directory called ".config"
+	* Edit the file "plasma-org.kde.plasma.desktop-appletsrc"
+	* Search the file for "SystrayContainmentId" there will be a number after the "=" sign
+	* Scroll down to "[Containments][8][General]" replacing "8" with your number from the previous step
+	* If iconSize is not already in that section add a line that reads "iconSize=2".
+Replace 2 with your desired scale factor
+	* Logout for the changes to take effect

 **LXDE**
 HiDPI support in LXDE is usable after some tweaking.